LittleGreyCells/escheme/README.md

 and cleanup.
 Templates are used primarily for evaluator stack implementations.
 Exceptions are used for non-local returns.

-Even so, one might mistaken _escheme's_ program structure as one typical for module based languages.
-It is organized into 21 related spec/body groupings, constituting 8 domains: object representations, reader, printer, port and terminal IO, memory manager, symbol table and, lastly, the interpreter with its supporting apparatus.
+The implementation is organized into 21 related spec/body groupings, constituting 8 domains: object representations, reader, printer, port and terminal IO, memory manager, symbol table and, lastly, the interpreter with its supporting apparatus.
 While efficiency has been an important consideration, intelligibility has